choandrew/Poker/README.md

 Calculates probability of winning a hand
 Uses Monte-Carlo methods and CPU parallelization to speed up calculation

+The function single\_prob uses the Monte-Carlo method, while calculate\_prob uses multithreading.

 ### prob_functions.py
 Supports probability.py

 ### UI
 Packages everything into presentable format

+## Dependencies
+I use the dill package and the multiprocess package for python3 from pathos.

+I installed using pip.

 ## Program Flow
 ![Program Flow](ProgramFlow.png)